Political Science in Service of “Organized Combat”: An Interview with Professor Leah Stokes

 Apart from my own words, I’m trying to create systemic change around how the media reports on climate change.
 Of course, that’s a very tall order, but I think it’s a political act to talk about the crisis.
 I would encourage people to talk about climate change on a daily or weekly basis.

 SZ: As a political scientist, you’ve been particularly vocal about your views on climate politics, and climate justice.
 Why do you think your colleagues are reluctant to be as outspoken?
 How do you navigate the balance between being an advocate for climate action and intra-academy incentives as a social scientist to be “neutral”?

 LS: No, I don’t feel a tension.
-One of my advisors, Judy Lazer, said she’s normative in the questions she chooses but she’s positivist in the methods she uses to answer them.
+One of my advisors, Judy Layzer, said she’s normative in the questions she chooses but she’s positivist in the methods she uses to answer them.
 Ultimately I want to arrive at the truth; that’s who I am as a person.
 I’m not going to make up lies when I go to do the research.
-I feel an extreme moral imperative to raise awareness about this problem and to do everything in my lifetime I can to work on it, and there’s nothing that can stand in the way: no tenure, no normative expectations on what it means to be a professor.
+I feel an extreme moral imperative to raise awareness about this problem and to do everything I can in my lifetime to work on it.
+And there’s nothing that can stand in the way: no tenure, no normative expectations on what it means to be a professor.

 I think a lot of those views [discouraging advocacy] are outdated.
 Professors nowadays can be out in the world at an early stage in their career.
 Their popular writings won’t count the same as an academic article, but universities are modern institutions: they want to be engaged in the world and affecting policy and talking to journalists and disseminating knowledge.
 I see that as part of my job and I know I’m on the right side of history on this.
 I know I’m speaking the truth, and I know there are a lot of people making money on climate delay, who are lying.
 It seems clear to me that this is the right thing to do.